KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 ### Content

-- The code for data modelling, visualisation and ML model creation, training, and deployment has been taken from Code Institute lessons and walkthrough project.
+- The code for data modelling, visualisation and ML model creation, training, and deployment has been taken from Code Institute lessons and walkthrough projects.
-- The dashboard and readme.md file has been built using the provided tamplates
+- The dashboard and readme.md file has been built using the provided templates
 - Instructions on how to implement CNN form validation on the Sign-Up page were taken from [Tensorflow Zero to Hero](https://www.youtube.com/watch?v=KNAWp2S3w94&list=PLZKsYDC2S5rM6yKBs5ParXS6RWda6iAnK).

 ## Bugs
 There are no known bugs in the project.
-However, as the project is a binary classification model, any image of the required format can be uploaded and the model will classify it as either helathy or powdery mildew.
+However, as the project is a binary classification model, any image of the required format can be uploaded and the model will classify it as either healthy or powdery mildew.

 ## Acknowledgements

 I would like to acknowledge the following people who have helped me with completing this project:

- - My family for their support and encouragement to take up this cahllenge
+ - My family for their support and encouragement to take up this challenge
  - The Code Institute support team who have helped me throughout the course
- - I would also like to thank my mentor who has provided guidance and valueable feedback
+ - I would also like to thank my mentor who has provided guidance and valuable feedback
- - Last but not least a special thanks to the course tutor and content developers, who have put an immense amout of work and consideration in creation and delivery of the course.
+ - Last but not least a special thanks to the course tutor and content developers, who have put an immense amount of work and consideration into the creation and delivery of the course.